Digicreon/Arkiv/README.md

 Frequently Asked Questions
 --------------------------

-### I choose simple mode configuration (one backup per day, every day).
-Why is there a directory called "00:00" in the backup directory of the day?
-This directory means that your Arkiv backup process is launched at midnight.

-You'd think that the backed up data would have be stored directly in the directory of the day, without a sub-directory for the hour (because there is only one backup per day).
-But if someday you'd want to change the configuration and do many backups per day, Arkiv would have trouble to manage purges.

 ### How much will I pay on Amazon S3/Glacier?
 You can use the [Amazon Web Services Calculator](https://calculator.s3.amazonaws.com/index.html) to estimate the cost depending of your usage.